mdolab/OpenAeroStruct/openaerostruct/docs/advanced_features/solver.rst

 Solver Settings
 ===============
-Users can use any of the OpenMDAO's solvers for aerostructural analysis and derivative computation.
+Users can use any of OpenMDAO's solvers for aerostructural analysis and derivative computation.
 This does not means that all solvers are guaranteed to converge.
 Details about the OpenMDAO's solvers can be found in the `OpenMDAO documentation <https://openmdao.org/newdocs/versions/latest/features/building_blocks/solvers/solvers.html>`_.